Franatrtur/mini/python/README.md

 Tired of having to import ciphers that are well known, proven and fast?
 Try minicrypto! a compact multi-language custom opensource cryptolibrary that you can copypaste straight into your code and use it straight away.
 `mc = minicrypto()`
-> while ciphers used are most likely not breakable, it should be mentioned that only well-known and proven ciphers should be used to protect important data, and python itself isnt very fast and might be vulnerable to very advanced types of attacks on data in memory.
+> while ciphers used are not breakable, it should be mentioned that only well-known and proven ciphers should be used to protect important data, and python itself isnt very fast and might be vulnerable to very advanced types of attacks on data in memory.

-But this cryptolibrary is, i think, a really cool compilation of cryptofunctions that are custom, yet very strong.
+But this cryptolibrary is, i think, a really cool compilation of cryptofunctions that are self-made, yet very strong.
 It is a result of my learning in the field of crpythography.

 currently contains:
 - RSA public key encryption algoritgm
 - CHA (cool hashing algorithm) 192bit hashing algorithm
 - CHA192 HMAC signature algorithm
-- 192bit ABS (authenticated block-stream) symmetric cipher
+- 192bit MSP (my SP) symmetric cipher in HAC (hash autenticated counter) mode
 - generators of random bytes and bits
 - byte encodings: utf8, base64, hexadecimal, binary and integers
 - pkcs padding scheme, prime checkers and other cryptographic functions